Premises liability attorney Rick Ellsley

 Some Plantation victims refuse to file civil lawsuits in slip and fall cases due to embarrassment, or because they don’t want to sue a friend or a favorite store.
 Their mindset often changes.
 Even if you have health insurance, you’ll still pay more out of pocket than you ever expected for your medical bills, which can include an emergency room visit and continuing appointments with your primary care physician as well as rehabilitation specialists.
 You could be out of work for an extended period of time, unable to pay your rent or mortgage, along with other bills.
 The money you receive from the negligent party or parties could pay for these expenses, and even future expenses, should it be determined that your injuries are severe.

 At The Ellsley Law Firm, we know how drastically your life can change after a fall.
-If you’re hurt due to the carelessness of a property owner, call our Davie, Plantation or Pembroke Pines premises liability lawyers as soon as possible after your accident.
+If you’re hurt due to the carelessness of a property owner, call a Plantation slip and fall lawyer from our firm as soon as possible after your accident.
 If you’re not able to come to our office for a free consultation, we’ll come to your home, or even visit you in the hospital.
-Let our slip and fall lawyers work to get you compensated while you focus on your recovery.
+Let our premises liability attorneys work to get you compensated while you focus on your recovery.

 PREMISES LIABILITY FAQs